osidorkin/unix-tools/README.md

 # unix-tools

 Set of command line unix tools I created to speedup and simplify day-to-day work with data files.
-These tools provides unique missing features in standard unix tools like finding unique lines in unordered text stream, sorting by combination of columns, set-style operations on two text streams like union or intersection as well as X times performance improvement.
+These tools provides missing features in standard unix tools like finding unique lines in unordered text stream, sorting by combination of columns, set-style operations on two text streams like union or intersection as well as significant performance improvement.
 Implementation heavily uses STL C++ containers like std::set and std::map.

 * **uniq2**: uniq implementation which can work on unordered stream
 * **setops**: set operations: union, difference, intersection, symmetric_difference